Calculating The Area Of An Ellipse In C++ - C++ Programming Tutorial

 Explanation:

-Feel free to copy and use this C++ program to calculate the area of an ellipse based on its positive x-axis intercept, positive y-axis intercept, extreme right coordinate, and extreme top coordinate.
+Feel at liberty to replicate and utilize this C++ code to determine the area of an ellipse using its positive x-axis intercept, positive y-axis intercept, extreme right coordinate, and extreme top coordinate.

 Input Required